collaboration between art and urban planning needs new thinking

 After working for years both as an architect in the field of urban planning, and as an artist in the field of contemporary art, I feel very strongly, that the key to producing more high quality public art in our urban spaces lies in making the inclusion of professional contemporary artists into the teams that design our public areas, easy and desirable for both parties included.
 With flexible collaboration, art can grow to become a part of practically any public space, without it becoming a cost issue.
 I've written a short description about this approach here in a blog post.

-In 2016, I founded Public Art Agency Finland, a private agency concentrating in facilitating collaboration between contemporary art professionals and the field of urban planning and design.
+In 2016, I founded Public Art Agency Finland, a private agency that facilitates collaboration between contemporary art professionals and the field of urban planning and design.
 We exist to make using the knowhow of contemporary artists easy and affordable for municipalities and companies designing our public spaces.
-At the moment we are working with large international companies such as WSP and Ramboll, and several Finnish municipalities.
+We have worked with large international companies such as WSP and Ramboll, and several Finnish municipalities.
+You'll find us at www.paaf.fi/hello, or in Finnish at www.paaf.fi

 Singapore / 2016